senzing-garage/aws-cloudformation-webapp-demo/README.md

 deploys Senzing for use with a previously deployed [aws-cloudformation-database-cluster](https://github.com/Senzing/aws-cloudformation-database-cluster) Cloudformation stack.

+This stack provides a web application interface to the senzing engine.
+It allows records to be loaded and entities and their connections explored through the web application.

 ## How to deploy without much thinking

 1. :warning: **Warning:** This Cloudformation deployment will accrue AWS costs.